oskwazir/www.omerwazir.com/priv/posts/elixir-101-things-you-can-do-in-iex.md

 ## Start IEx
 Open your terminal and launch iex by simply typing `iex` and then enter.
-This interactive mode evalutes any Elixir expression which makes it an excellent place to get comfortable with Elixir &amp; OTP.
+This interactive mode evaluates any Elixir expression which makes it an excellent place to get comfortable with Elixir &amp; OTP.

 ```
 $ iex